 Workflows + Date Stamps = Magic

 Time-based workflows can be a powerful way to check-in and reset fields in HubSpot.
 A few other ways to use workflows and date stamps include:

 - Ping a salesperson if they have not contacted an MQL after “x” amount of time.

 - Trigger a lead nurture after “x” amount of time since last activity with a salesperson.

 - For customers, set a date stamp field based on the last time the person logged in.
 If they haven’t visited the login page after “x” amount of time, send an email to the person to check in and/or the account manager to reach out.

 Are there date-based properties and workflows that you’ve implemented at your organization?
-We’d love to hear other ways you are using these types of HubSpot workflows!
+We’d love to hear other ways you are using these types of workflows in your HubSpot CRM!
 Tweet us @smartbugmedia!